charlesbrandt/public/linux/ubuntu.md

 If you encrypted your home drive, it's a good idea to note the key shown with "ecryptfs-unwrap-passphrase"

-If you're running on non-standard hardware (e.g. macs), see:

-    ubuntu-mac_hardware.txt

 sudo apt-get update
 sudo apt-get -y install openssh-server sudo apt-get install -y python